gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.CurrencyFeature.md

 > `optional` **default\_currency**: `string`

 - 3-letter code of the default currency used in the application.
-Default vaule is 'INR'.
+Default value is 'INR'.

 ***